-Throughout my years on the water, I’ve seen a lot of anglers come and go.
-I’ve known more guys and women who picked up fly fishing and then gave it up than anglers who stuck with it.
+Throughout my years on the water, I’ve seen anglers come and go.
+I’ve known more guys and women who picked up fly fishing and then gave it up than anglers who’ve stuck with it.

 Sure, that’s human nature, in part.
 We all go through spells and phases of interest.
 That’s probably healthy.

 But inevitably, the anglers who hang up their waders are the ones who don’t branch out to learn the complete game of fly fishing.
 So they lose interest.